GoobyFRS/grhost-web/pages/features.md

 ---
 # Signature Features for All

 High Availability, System Security, and Customer Satisfaction are at the core of everything we do.
-That is why we offer hassle- free
+That is why we offer hassle-free...

 - Managed SSL Certificates increasing your security and Search Engine credability.
 - Daily and Weekly Backups to ensure business continuity and easy rollbacks.